-Global Shares trade near break-even as Pfizer deal weighs
+Global shares trade near break-even as Pfizer deal weighs

 Brent crude rose above $110 a barrel on renewed concerns over Libya's oil output following some of the worst violence in Tripoli since the 2011 war against Muammar Gaddafi.

-(Additional reporting by Natsuko Waki in London, reporting by Herbert Lash; Editing by Chris Reese and Chizu Nomiyama)
+(Additional reporting by Natsuko Waki in London, reporting by Herbert Lash; Editing by Chris Reese)